tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 One can use available tools or build news if existing ones don't fit the criteria.
-Namely, rigorous error handling given the stateful OS nature and long-term impact on automated software that will live in the system for a long term; thus, it must be thoroughly secure.
+Namely, rigorous error handling given the stateful OS nature and long-term impact on automated software that will stay and live in the system;
+thus, it must be thoroughly secure.

 To speed up matters right now, I thought maybe some existing tools could help, but it didn't work well.